david-drew/OpenVINO-Samples/OpenVINO_Samples_DL_Workbench_2.md

 3. Find a suitable model:

-    `grep human-pose list_topologies.yml |grep -vi int8|grep -vi fp16`
+    `python3 info_dumper.py --print_all |grep pose`

-**Note:** `list_topologies.yml` is a text (YAML) file with a list and details about every model available in the Intel® Model Zoo.
-Models can also be manually downloaded from the github page.
+**Note:** `info_dumper.py` is a script that can list details about every model available in the Intel® Model Zoo.
+Models can also be manually downloaded from the Open Model Zoo GitHub page.

 4. Download the model: